MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/install-powershell.md

 Use the following information to help you install the Windows PowerShell module for the Azure Rights Management service from Azure Information Protection.
 The name of this module is AADRM.

 You can use this PowerShell module to administer the Azure Rights Management service from the command line by using any computer that has an Internet connection and that meets the prerequisites listed in the next section.
-Windows PowerShell for [!INCLUDE[aad_rightsmanagement_1](../includes/aad_rightsmanagement_1.md)] supports scripting for automation or might be necessary for advanced configuration scenarios.
+Windows PowerShell for Azure Rights Management supports scripting for automation or might be necessary for advanced configuration scenarios.
 For more information about the administration tasks and configurations that the module supports, see [Administering Azure Rights Management by Using Windows PowerShell](administer-powershell.md).

 ## Prerequisites
 This table lists the prerequisites to install and use the AADRM PowerShell module for the Azure Rights Management service from Azure Information Protection.